 The NEA Foundation suggests that your budget be as cost-efficient as possible.
 Please ensure that all items are directly related to your proposed work, as your budget will be assessed by how realistic, clear, and frugal it is.

-- Proposed goals for student achievement are challenging and rigorous
+- Proposed goals for student learning and growth are challenging and rigorous.

 - There is alignment between goals, assessment, activities, and budget

 - The project is collaborative and can be sustained in future years and/or adopted by other educators